LuisGoCas/Complementador/README.md

 <li>1 Combinational Circuit </li>
 </ul>
 <h4>Main workflow idea:</h4>
-the algorithm finds the first "1" starting from its lsb, and then negates (complements) the bits at the left.
+the algorithm finds the first "1" starting from its lsb, and then negates (complements) the bits at the left of it.